waimea-snoble/200DTD-Assesment/docs/Design.md

 ### Review of end-user

 I addressed the end-user implication by finding out who my end-users are and by using language that could be easily understood by the end-user.
 For this website for Gymnastics Nelson my end-users are the parents, grandparents or adult family members of gymnasts.
 I also made sure that this website could be accessible and worked well on all devices that my end-users will be using.
-Even thought the main device my end-users will be using are phones, I made it work well phones, laptops, and ipads/tablets.
+Even thought the main device my end-users will be using are phones, I made it work well on phones, laptops, and ipads/tablets.

 ![End-user laptop](images/end-user-laptop.png)
 ![End-user phone](images/end-user-phone.png)